Artemis of Bana-Mighdall: DC Rebirth

 Following the Bow's trail, she discovers that her best friend and former lover, the Amazon Akila, has returned from the dead and is now in possession of the Bow of Ra.
 Akila tries to explain to Artemis that her plans to destroy Qurac with it is an honorable feat due to Qurac's prior assault on Bana-Mighdall.
 Artemis struggles with her loyalties before siding against Akila, telling her that the station of Shim'Tar is above the act of human genocide.
 Defeating her, Artemis becomes the new holder of the Bow of Ra, and default Shim'Tar to the remaining Amazons of Bana-Mighdall.
 She leaves her people, though, to remain teammates with Red Hood and Bizarro in Gotham City.
 Artemis is also revealed to have selected Grace to be her alias surname.
 Jason and Artemis shared a kiss but felt they should stay friends.

 Artemis is tasked by her tribe to bring Yara Flor due to a prophecy that she will cause destruction to the Amazons.
 She meets with Cassie Sandsmark who is also tasked by her Greek Amazon tribe and they fight, but they encounter Yara Flor's tribeswomen who want to talk to them.

-In Trial of the Amazons, its revealed that Artemis killed Queen Hippolyta, and she is tried for murder and sent to prison.
+In "Trial of the Amazons", Artemis kills Hippolyta and is tried for murder and sent to prison.
 However, Artemis helps the rest of the Amazons when monsters attack, but escape.
 Donna Troy and Cassie Sandsmark are tasked to find her and take her to justice.
-In Artemis Wanted #1, its revealed Queen Hippolyta wanted Artemis to kill her and keep it a secret because the Gods wouldn't help the Amazons, so Queen Hippolyta wanted to ascend into godhood by death so she tasked Artemis to kill her in order for Hippolyta to help the Amazons in future battles.
+In Artemis Wanted #1, it is revealed that Hippolyta wanted Artemis to kill her and keep it a secret because the Gods would not help the Amazons, so Hippolyta wanted to ascend into godhood by death so she tasked Artemis to kill her in order for Hippolyta to help the Amazons in future battles.
 Donna Troy and Cassie defend Artemis against Queen Faruka, and Artemis is welcomed back to the Amazons.